WTFAcademy/WTF-Ethers/en/17_MerkleTree/readme.md

   - web
 ---

-# Ethers Quick Start: 17.
+# WTF Ethers: 17.
 MerkleTree Script

-I have recently been learning ethers.js to solidify my understanding of the details and to create a simple guide called "WTF Ethers Quick Start" for beginners to use.
+I have recently been learning ethers.js to solidify my understanding of the details and to create a simple guide called "# WTF Ethers" for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)